CONTENTS

 October 29, 1983

 • He culminated the first drive with a 38y strike to RB Roosevelt Snipes (soph.
-Sarasota), then threw a 2-point pass to WR Weegie Thompson (sr. Midlothian VA) to put the Noles ahead 22-19 with 8:03 left.
+Sarasota), then threw a two-point pass to WR Weegie Thompson (sr. Midlothian VA) to put the Noles ahead 22-19 with 8:03 left.

-• Many years later, Bobby recalled:
+• Many years later, Bobby Bowden recalled:

 • ASU regained the lead on a 35y pass with 5:08 on the clock.

-• On fourth-and-5 from the 23, Bob connected with TE Tom Wheeler (sr. Port Orange) for 16 to keep the 10-play drive in motion.
+• On fourth-and-5 from the 23, Bob connected with TE Tom Wheeler (sr. Port Orange) for 16y to keep the 10-play drive in motion.
 Two plays later, Wheeler snagged another aerial and ran to the 10.

-• Cutting it about as close as you can, Davis hit Jesse Hester (jr WR Belle Glade) on a square out from the 10 with 6 seconds left to cap the 82y drive that took exactly 82 seconds.
+• Cutting it about as close as you can, Davis hit Jesse Hester (jr WR Belle Glade) on a square out from the 10 with six seconds left to cap the 82y drive that took exactly 82 seconds.

 • Afterwards, Davis didn't know how to react to his hero status.
 "Before, I was pretty much unheard of."